finalyards/ZOO-esp32/tof/vl53l5cx_uld/README.md

 # `v53l5cx_uld`

-The `uld` part for the VL53L5CX time-of-flight sensor takes care of C/Rust adaptation and some translation of the results data formats (e.g. matrices instead of a vector).
+The `uld` part for the VL53L5CX time-of-flight sensor takes care of C/Rust adaptation and translation of the results from 1D vectors to 2D matrices, and enums in favor of integer values.

 YOU SHOULD NOT USE THIS LEVEL IN AN APPLICATION.
-Use the [`vl53l5cx`](../vl53l5cx.md) API, instead (which depends on this ULD level).
-Before that, though, read on, provide the vendor C API as instructed below, and make sure this stuff builds.
+Use the [`vl53l5cx`](../vl53l5cx.md) API instead (which depends on us).
+Before that, though, read on, install the build requirements so that the higher API can build this, as a dependency.

 ## Pre-reading